NVIDIA/hpc-container-maker/docs/tutorial.md

 The next step is to build the MPI Bandwidth program from source.
 First the source code must be copied into the container, and then compiled.
 For both of these steps, HPCCM [primitives](primitives.md) will be used.
-HPCCM primitives are wrappers around the basic container specification operations that translate the conceptual operation into the corresponding container specific syntax.
+HPCCM primitives are wrappers around the native container specification operations that translate the conceptual operation into the corresponding native container specific syntax.
-Primitives also hide many of the differences between the Docker and Singularity container image build processes so that behavior is consistent regardless of the output configuration specification format.
+Primitives also hide many of the behavioral differences between the Docker and Singularity container image build processes so that behavior is consistent regardless of the output configuration specification format.

 First, download the MPI Bandwidth source code into the same directory as the recipe.
 Then the local copy of the source code can be copied